 OCD impedance adjustment can be done using the following EMRS mode.
 In drive mode all outputs are driven out by DDR2 SDRAM.
 In Drive (1) mode, all DQ, DQS signals are driven HIGH and all DQS# signals are driven LOW.
 In Drive (0) mode, all DQ, DQS signals are driven LOW and all DQS# signals are drive HIGH.
 In adjust mode, BL = 4 of operation code data must be used.
 In case of OCD calibration default, output driver characteristics have a nominal impedance value of 18 Ohms during nominal temperature and voltage conditions.
-Output driver characteristics are not applicable.
+Output driver characteristics for OCD calibration default are specified in the following table.
+OCD applies only to normal full strength output drive setting defined by EMRS and if half strength is set, OCD default driver characteristics are not applicable.
 When OCD calibration adjust mode is used, OCD default output driver characteristics are not applicable.
-When OCD calibration adjust mode is used, OCD default output driver characteristics are not applicable.
-After OCD calibration is completed or driver strength is set to default, subsequent EMRS commands not intended to adjust OCD characteristics must specify A7~A9 as '000' in order to maintain the default or calibrated value.
+After OCD calibration is completed or driver strength is set to default, subsequent EMRS commands not intended to adjust OCD characteristics must specify A7~A9 as "000" in order to maintain the default or calibrated value.